 - Uber did not conduct the necessary driving record check before it contracted with the driver, which would have shown the driver was convicted of reckless driving.
 If you're injured because the Uber driver was driving recklessly, Uber may be liable for your injuries by its own negligence.

-- Uber was notified that an Uber driver had operated his or her vehicle under the influence of alcohol, but did not suspend the driver during an investigation based on Florida’s zero-tolerance policy for ride-share drivers.
+- Uber was notified that an Uber driver had operated their vehicle under the influence of alcohol, but it did not suspend the driver during an investigation based on Florida's zero-tolerance policy for rideshare drivers.
 If a passenger is subsequently injured because the Uber driver was driving under the influence of alcohol, Uber may be liable.

 Bradenton residents injured by a negligent on-duty Uber driver, whether the driver was waiting to be hired or actually driving a customer, can generally make the same claims as injured Uber passengers.

 It depends.
-You may be entitled to damages from Uber if you were injured because Uber employed or contracted with someone it shouldn’t have.
-This is called a negligent hiring claim in Florida, but it’s very limited.
-If you were injured by an Uber driver’s intentional criminal conduct, it’s important to speak with a Florida Uber accident attorney to discuss this claim.
-You may also recover restitution as part of a criminal case against Uber, if it violated Florida’s TNC law and this contributed to your injury.
+You may be entitled to damages from Uber if you were injured because Uber employed or contracted with someone it shouldn't have.
+This is called a negligent hiring claim in Florida, but it's very limited.
+If an Uber driver's intentional criminal conduct injured you, you may want to speak with a Florida Uber accident attorney to discuss this claim.
+You may also recover restitution as part of a criminal case against Uber if it violated Florida's TNC law and thereby contributed to your injury.